AMERICAN WEDDINGS BLOG

 When Mormons marry, their bond isn’t just lifelong, here on earth.
 Mormons wed for eternity.

-Sealings are a vital part of salvation in the Mormon faith, and by solemnizing marriages this way, Mormons believe they are joining families across generations.
+LDS sealings are a vital part of salvation in the Mormon faith, and by solemnizing marriages this way, Mormons believe they are joining families across generations.

-Temple marriages must take place in a recognized LDS temple.
-As of 2020, there were approximately 230 Mormon temples operating or announced worldwide.
-This means that many couples must travel, at great personal expense and sacrifice, to hold a temple sealing.
-Because of this expense, many couples wait a long time before marrying, in order to save the necessary money needed for travel.
+Although the number of LDS temples continues to grow, many couples must still travel long distances to hold a temple sealing, which can be very expensive and inconvenient.
+Because of this added expense, many couples wait a long time before marrying in order to save the money needed for travel.

 First, they must reserve a sealing room for a specific time and date.
 Then, in order to enter the temple on their wedding day, they must request and obtain a temple recommend, proving they are worthy members of the LDS Church.